bonusly/gemojione/README.md

 > '❤'.emoji_data
 => {"moji"=>"❤", "unicode"=>"2764", "unicode_alternates"=>["2764-FE0F"], "name"=>"heart", "shortname"=>":heart:", "category"=>"symbols", "aliases"=>[], "aliases_ascii"=>["<3"], "keywords"=>["like", "love", "red", "pink", "black", "heart", "love", "passion", "romance", "intense", "desire", "death", "evil", "cold", "valentines"], "description"=>"heavy black heart"}
 ```

+## Upgrading to 4
+Version 4 is a large update and may introduce breaking changes.
+Please feel free to open issues.

+Emojione v4 dropped support for free SVGs.
+The SVG images included in this gem are from v2.3.
+If you would like to use the newer emojis, please use PNG or spritesheet.

 ## HTML Safety and Performance